 Sampling restaurants amid the history of Winnipeg’s Exchange District

 (Update: Feast on Foot tours are offered by the Winnipeg Exchange Biz every summer.
 The exact tours offered vary a bit from year to year.
-The particular tour highlighted in this post no longer exists, but it provides a good idea of what the tours are like.
-Some of the restaurants are part of current tours.)
+The particular tour highlighted in this post no longer exists, but it provides a good idea of what the tours are like.)

 The tour takes place in Winnipeg’s Exchange District, one of 16 neighbourhoods across Canada to be designated as a National Historic Site of Canada.
 The area received its designation because of its significance in the history of Canada in opening up the west and because it contains 140 heritage buildings.
 In Winnipeg’s boom time from the 1880s to 1920, when it was known as “Gateway to the West”, this area was the city’s centre for the grain trade, finance, and manufacturing.

 Winnipeg has more restaurants per capita than any other city in Canada.
 There are 40 restaurants in The Exchange District’s 20 block area.
 The tour took us to 5 of these, with our guide providing history about the area and the buildings along the way.

 The walking food tours are offered during July and August.
 The tours vary slightly from year to year.
 I took this tour in 2014.
 Current tours may include some of the same restaurants but not all.
 My experience will, however, give you a flavour of what to expect.